-- a.
-Sound one horn blast. - b.
+- 1. Sound one horn blast. - 2.
 Hoist the Individual Recall flag code flag "X" (white with a blue cross).
-The flag should be attached to a pole and waved from the bow of the committee boat by a crew member - c.
-Hail by sail number by using VHF Channel 68. - d.
+The flag should be attached to a pole and waved from the bow of the Committee Boat by a crew member. - 3.
+Hail by sail number by using VHF Channel 68. - 4.
 Lower the flag once ALL boats have crossed to the pre-start side of the line or its extensions, or after four minutes, whichever comes first.

-2. General Recall Procedure:
+B. General Recall Procedure:

-When it is not possible to identify all boats that are OCS, or when the Race Committee decides that a race that has started should be restarted.
-The Race Committee will make its best effort to notify boats of the General Recall.
+When it is not possible to identify all boats that are OCS, or when the Race Committee decides that a race that has started should be restarted:

-- a.
-Sound two horn blasts. - b.
+- 1. Sound two horn blasts. - 2.
 Hoist "First Substitute" flag (blue triangle with yellow center).
-First Substitute stays up until all boats have returned to the starting area and the Race Committee is ready to begin new starting sequence. - c.
-Optionally, announce on VHF Channel 68. - d.
-Lower "First Substitute" with one horn blast one minute before beginning new starting sequence. - e.
-The warning signal (5 minutes) for a new start of the recalled class shall be made one minute after the "First Substitute" is lowered and the starts for any succeeding classes shall follow the new start. - 3.
-A boat over early, which does not return and restart properly, shall be recorded by the Race Committee as OCS and will be scored DNS.
+The flag should be attached to a pole and waved from the bow of the Committee Boat by a crew member.
+First Substitute stays up until all boats have returned to the starting area and the Race Committee is ready to begin new starting sequence. - 3.
+Optionally, announce on VHF Channel 68. - 4.
+Lower "First Substitute" with one horn blast one minute before beginning new starting sequence. - 5.
+The warning signal (5 minutes) for a new start of the recalled class shall be made one minute after the "First Substitute" is lowered and the starts for any succeeding classes shall follow the new start. - C. In either case, a boat that is over early and fails to return and restart properly shall be recorded by the Race Committee as OCS and will be scored DNS.